 - two months (flannery simone)Flannery turned two months on June 30.
 She is called Flannery, Flansie, Flansie-Mo, Pretty Girly, Miss Foofy-Britches, and just plain Baby.
 She’s stretched out on the bed next to me, wearing the little strawberry sleeper

 - kransling the eighth (month seven.three-four)30 weeks This week I started trying to prepare for a postpartum period that may involve recovering from a c-section.
 I read articles, asked friends about their experiences, and tried to wrap my head around

-- Prayers for miscarriages, the loss of a babyThis post was originally published on egallis.wordpress.com, in February of 2015.
+- HOW TO PRAY FOR SOMEONE SUFFERING A MISCARRIAGEThis post was originally published on egallis.wordpress.com, in February of 2015.
 Below is the post in its entirety, including the personal note I included at the beginning.
 I pray you find solace in these

 - elpisMost everyone is familiar with the concept of being in Limbo–that space where you hang suspended between one fate or another, unmoving, waiting or not even waiting, just existing.
 If we’re alive, none of us

 - awareIt’s intriguing, the moment that it comes to mind.
 You’d think it would come in moments of quiet, in moments of solitude, when everything is still and that sleeping voice–that one that’s never forgotten,

 - kransling the eighth (month NINE.three)I turned 39 weeks on Sunday, April 24.
 I have never, ever been 39 weeks pregnant.
 I am not sure what the deal is.
 Sometimes I worry that I’m doing something wrong.